THE 2013 SECOND EDITION

 This new edition of Russian Radical is situated explicitly within Sciabarra's "Dialectics and Liberty Trilogy," one that began with Marx, Hayek, and Utopia, continued with Russian Radical, and culminated with Total Freedom: Toward a Dialectical Libertarianism.
 He seeks nothing less than the full reclamation of dialectics ("the art of context-keeping") in the service of a radical libertarian politics.
 Sciabarra shows how Rand fits into this overall project, and how much can be learned about social change by studying her work, its evolution over time, and its potentially radical implications for the whole future of global politics.

 Welcome to the Second Edition of Ayn Rand: The Russian Radical, a Fall 2013 release from Pennsylvania State University Press.
-Check out Notablog for a series discussing the release of the second edition: Part 1, Part 2, Part 3, Part 4, Part 5, Part 6, and Part 7.
+Check out Notablog for a series discussing the release of the second edition: Part 1, Part 2, Part 3, Part 4, Part 5, Part 6, Part 7, Part 8, Part 9, Part 10, Part 11, Part 12, Part 13, Part 14, Part 15.

 CLICK HERE TO ORDER BOOK AND HERE TO ORDER A KINDLE EDITION (FIRST EDITION COPIES MIGHT BE STILL AVAILABLE HERE.)